astarforbae/ScratchWorld/README.md

   <strong>See, Plan, Snap: Evaluating Multimodal GUI Agents in Scratch.</strong>
 </p>

-**ScratchWorld** is a comprehensive benchmark for evaluating **GUI agents** on [Scratch](https://scratch.mit.edu/), with a focus on precise screen-grounded interaction (especially accurate drag-and-drop) rather than text-only code generation.
+**ScratchWorld** is a comprehensive benchmark for evaluating **GUI agents** in [Scratch](https://scratch.mit.edu/), with a focus on precise screen-grounded interaction (especially accurate drag-and-drop) rather than text-only code generation.

 ### 🎮 Interaction Modes
 - **Primitive Mode:** Agents use low-level GUI actions (click, drag-and-drop, type, key operations) for fine-grained control.